by Wade E Taylor

 “The next day John sees Jesus coming to him, and says, Behold the Lamb of God, which takes away the sin of the world.
 This is He of whom I said, After me comes a Man which is preferred before me: for He was before me.
 And I knew Him not: but that He should be made manifest to Israel, therefore am I come baptizing with water.”

-There is a “gathering” of those who are of like spirit; those who are no longer satisfied with their present spiritual attainments, and are seeking to go further.
-This is not necessarily a call for us to leave our churches, but rather to “come apart” into the presence of the Lord, to be trained to recognize the voice of the Lord.
+This is not necessarily a call to leave our Churches, but rather to “come apart” into the presence of the Lord to be trained, or made ready to recognize and rightly respond to the voice of the Lord.
 These are being prepared to speak the “present word” that the Lord is placing within them.

-If you are hearing and responding to this call, first settle the issue that you will be given a message to speak that will not accord with the popular messages of our day.
+If you are among those who are hearing and desire to respond to this call, first settle the issue that you will be given a message to speak that will not accord with the popular messages of our day.
 This calling cost John his head.

 “He said, I am the voice of one crying in the wilderness, Make straight the way of the Lord, as said the prophet Isaiah.”
 John 1:23